Curriculum and Degree Requirements

 This course covers a wide range of topics of current interest in supply chain management.
 Each of six class units (two class meetings each) will focus on a particular industry, a particular issue in the industry, and a region that the industry/issue nexus highlights.
 Students explore supply chain challenges unique to an industry vertical, and focus on specific topical issues in that vertical, rooted in the context of a specific region of the world.
 Thus students learn how supply chain challenges are affected by industry vertical, topical issues, and geography.
 Class will be conducted as a seminar, with student groups preparing case studies, presenting to the class, and managing discussions in a portion of each class meeting.
 A required group project allows students to explore at greater depth an industry/issue/region of their own choosing.

-Manufacturing Strategies - IOE 425
+Lean Manufacturing & Services - IOE 425

 In this course, students review the philosophies, systems, and practices utilized by world-class manufacturers to meet current manufacturing challenges, focusing on lean production in the automotive industry, including material flow, plant-floor quality assurance, job design, and management practices.
 Students tour plants to analyze the extent and potential of the philosophies.